PolieBotics/PolieBotics/computation.md

 The same 2×2 → 4×1 arrangement supports **convolution**:

 1. **Patch Extraction**: A sliding 2×2 kernel region (in the original 1080p input) is reshaped into 4 projector pixels.
-2. **Weight Encoding**: Each of these 4 pixels is modulated by the kernel’s partial weight.
+2. **Weight Encoding**: Each of these 4 pixels is modulated by serial physical interaction with the "kernel" of the cavity.
-3. **Optical Summation**: Inside the resonance cavity, light bounces multiple times, merging the 4 intensities into one camera pixel that approximates the convolved output for that kernel location.
+3. **Temporal Summation**: The weights are summed across time in the camera pixel, but do not interact directly.
 4. **Scan Over the Image**: Repeatedly shift the 2×2 window to generate the next 4×1 projector patch, capturing each convolved output pixel in sequence.

 Thus, one can systematically rasterize 2D kernel patches into 4 projector pixels, with the camera’s single-pixel capture acting as the summed convolution result.